Aleppian wasla music and whirling dervish dance from Syria

-Tuareg guitar has exploded across the international cultural landscape in the less than two decades since the pyrotechnics of these machine gun-toting guitar slingers first captured the imagination of music fans worldwide.
+Tuareg guitar has exploded across the international cultural landscape in the less than two decades since the pyrotechnics of these guitar slingers, often veterans from the front lines of the Tuareg's intermittent uprisings, first captured the imagination of music fans worldwide.
 Proclaimed variously as “the Sultan of Shred” (New York Times), the “World’s Best Guitarist” (Noisey), and “utterly, utterly fantastic” (BBC World Service), the Niger-born guitarist Bombino is arguably the leading exponent of this rhythmic, trance-like, and sonically captivating sound.

 honky-tonk and country